 It depends on how long you have in the islands.
-But probably not.
+If you have a week to 9 days, probably not.
 While there are tons of stunning hotels and resorts, making it tempting to want to split your time among two or three, the Maldivian islands are veryyyyy spread out from one another.
 Many resorts are only accessible via seaplane or domestic flights, and you don’t want to spend your relaxing vacation in paradise packing, unpacking, and dealing with airports and flying.
 On top of that, many of the resorts are similar to one another, so it’s better to get the FULL experience of one, than two half experiences at two.

 The food is SO GOOD IN THE MALDIVES!!!!
 Of course it depends on the resort you choose, but if you choose a luxury resort, you can rest assured you’re going to get some great food during your trip.
 Whenever possible in the Maldives, you’re getting incredible local cuisine (read: coconut, tuna and other underwater delicacies), and when it’s not possible to grow or fish something locally, the best of the best is imported to the resorts, such as European charcuterie, german sausages, French cheeses and Swiss chocolate.

 Since you’ll be on a private island, the only option is to eat at the resort.
 As far as what’s included in your rate, it depends on the resort, but many offer you the option to go “half board” (meaning breakfast and dinner is included) or “full board” (meaning breakfast, lunch and dinner is included).
-In my experience at Six Senses and Gili Lankanfushi, I didn’t feel the need for full board, as we would fill up on the amazing breakfast buffets, and be full until dinner time, however, at Kandolhu, I did the “ultimate” inclusions package, which includes alcohol as well as breakfast, lunch, and dinner, and I’m so glad we did!
-Lunch was the biggest highlight of Kandolhu‘s food – they have a Mexican restaurant taco bar on one of their piers, open only for lunch, that was my favorite restaurant in all of the Maldives!!!
-Seriously.
-Go to this resort just for this restaurant.
-And order as many of the tacos and churros as you can eat.
-SO good.
+In my experience in the Maldives, I have never felt the need for full board, as we would fill up on the amazing breakfast buffets, and be full until dinner time.

 How long should I spend in the Maldives?